This post is update in 2024.

 This ability to transfer ownership from one person to another, for better or for worse, leads to the creation of something that humbles even the most intelligent, Nobel Prize-winning monkeys: the stock market.

 Now imagine another 9 yellow-top taxi drivers do the same, selling 10% of their taxi ownership to 10 people, we have just created a "stock market" for yellow-top taxis with 10 x 10 = 100 investors/traders.
 Depending on the ability of the different drivers, the stock of some taxis will sell at a higher price than others.
 Some stocks will fall and some will rise, driven by people's perception of the ability of the different taxi drivers and, well, almost anything else one can think of.
-Like the no. of monkeys taking taxis, or the weather forecast in Ang Mo Kio, or increase in taxi prices relative to decrease in air-con temperature in shopping centres etc.
+People may worry about what Grab and Uber is doing, or will Comfort Delgro just buy all of them out, or the weather forecast in Ang Mo Kio, or increase in taxi prices relative to decrease in air-con temperature in shopping centres etc.

 So, how would you choose which taxi stock to buy?
 Based on the driver's ability?
-Or analysts' forecast of the no. of monkeys taking taxis next week?
+Or analysts' forecast of the number of people taking taxis next week?
 Or listening to the weather forecast?
 Or by looking at how the stock have traded in the past hour?

 Buying a stock on some positive news hoping to earn a profit in one day or one week completely misses the point.
 To buy a stock is, in effect, to become the owner of the company (or the taxi).
 Surely this decision should be based on solid fundamentals of the company (or the driver) and also the stockholder's long-term conviction that the company will continue to perform in the future.